Zoddy/pleaseWait/README.md

 4. No rule without an exception.
 If the loader is cool enough, it's absolutely ok, if it's only work in Chrome ;).
 5. For the default skin, use the default colors of the pleaseWait-Page.
 It's ok, if the user set's other colors (if you give him the tools for that).
 6. Do not use `opacity`, `rgba` is the better way.
+7. The max size of a loader should be 30x30px
+8. Oh, and did I say that: NO FLASH!